p2irc/plotvision-docs/docs/source/Data Exportation.rst

 **Anthocyanin reflectance index (ARI)** [#f1]_
    | Formula: :math:`\frac{1}{G} - \frac{1}{RE}`
    | INDEX NAME: ari
+   | Emphasizes purple coloured pixels, such as plants with high amounts of anthocyanin.
+In some crops, the presence of anthocyanin is a marker of stress.

 **custom chlorophyll index (non-standard)**
    | Formula: :math:`\frac{1}{RE} - \frac{1}{NIR}`
    | INDEX NAME: chl
+   | Can estimate the chlorophyll content of the images leaves.
+It is sensitive to small variations in the chlorophyll content, and is consistent across multiple crop kinds.

 **Excess Green (ExG)** [#f2]_
    | Formula: :math:`2G - B - R`
    | INDEX NAME: excess_green
+   | A common spectral index used for a variety of applications.
+It emphasized green pixels, and has been used as estimates for crop vigour, abiotic stress tolerance, and biomass.
+Often, it is used as a replacement for NDVI when the imaging sensor lacks an NIR band.

 **Normalized Difference RedEdge Index (NDRE)** [#f3]_
    | Formula: :math:`\frac{NIR - RE}{NIR + RE}`
    | INDEX NAME: ndre
+   | This metric has similar uses as NDVI and ExG, but is computed using the RedEdge colour band instead of Red.
+The purpose is to better estimate chlorophyll content, and is mainly used to detect stresses in the plots, rather than vigour.

 **Normalized Difference Vegetation Index (NDVI)** [#f4]_
    | Formula: :math:`\frac{NIR - R}{NIR + R}`
    | INDEX NAME: ndvi
+   | NDVI is the most popular vegetative index, with a wide range of uses.
+NDVI has been used to estimate biomass, plant health, vigour, and yield.
+Foliage is highly reflective in the NIR spectrum, and not reflective in Red, meaning healthy foliage is emphasized.

 **Normalized Difference Yellowness Index (NDYI)** [#f5]_
    | Formula: :math:`\frac{G - B}{G + B}`
    | INDEX NAME: ndyi
+   | Emphasizes yellow pixels in the image.
+Useful for the detection of yellow flowers, particularly in canola (*brassica napus L.*).

+**Normalized Green Red Difference Index (NGRDI)** [#f8]_
+   | Formula: :math:`\frac{G - R}{G + R}`
+   | INDEX NAME: ngrdi
+   | As a metric, it is thought to be more useful for a measurement of plant growth and canopy closure in low resolution imagery, rather than using NDVI.
+It's still commonly used as a measure of plant health though, where the NIR band isn't available.

 **Sentera NDVI** [#f6]_ [#f7]_